rizinorg/book/src/crackmes/ioli/ioli_0x02.md

 [0x0804856c]> ps
 %d
 ```
 it's exactly the format string of `scanf()`.
-But r2dec does not recognize the second argument (eax) which is a pointer. it points to var_4h and means out input will store in var_4h.
+But jsdec does not recognize the second argument (eax) which is a pointer. it points to var_4h and means out input will store in var_4h.

 we can easily write out pseudo code here.
 ```C